yrodro/in-60-seconds/PITCHME.md

 - Numbers, vectors, and matrices are distributive, which is why these are the objects studied in [LA]
 - Think of vectors as *directional instructions*
 - Think of matrices as blocks of numbers with meaning...
-- ... but also with arithmetic properties, inverses, and transpose
+- ... but also with arithmetic properties (including a multiplicative inverse), and a transpose operation
 @ulend